 Pontefract Castle was one of the most fearsome fortifications in the country and was built on the site of an ancient Anglo Saxon burial ground.

-During a visit to Pontefract Castle in the 16th Century is where Catherine Howard, the fifth wife of Henry VIII started her affair with Thomas Culpepper.
-Both were beheaded for their alleged act of infidelity
+During a visit to Pontefract Castle in the 16th Century, Catherine Howard, the 5th wife of Henry VIII, supposedly started her affair with Thomas Culpepper.
+Both were beheaded for their alleged act of infidelity.

-Licquorice is a plant which normally grows in the Middle East, in places such as Iraq, Turkey and slightly closer to home in Spain.
-The plant was introduced to Pontefract by monks who found the soil around the town to be just as good for growing it.
+The liquorice plant was introduced to Pontefract by monks who found the soil around the town to be just as good for growing it.

-Ballot boxes in the town are sealed with a Ponterfract cake.
+Ballot boxes in the town are sealed with a Pontefract cake.